7-day bush-to-beach itinerary in Kwa-Zulu Natal South Africa

 Stop 2: mFulaWozi Wilderness Reserve (3 nights)

-Next up, we traded the ocean breeze for the bush.
-Just a 2 hour drive from Ballito, Mthembu Lodge is an eco-luxury retreat located in the heart of Zululand - and honestly, it’s now one of our top Safari lodges in ALL of South Africa.
+After soaking up the coast, we swapped the ocean breeze for the African bush.
+Just a few hours’ drive inland from Ballito, Mthembu Lodge offers an eco-luxury safari escape set in the heart of Zululand.

 Highlights: